 You never know what could happen on the way.
-Count on traffic delays, spilled coffee, a road closure, or just getting lost on campus.
+Count on traffic delays, spilt coffee, a road closure, or just getting lost on campus.
 Anything could happen, so prepare for all of it by starting early and giving yourself as much time as possible.

 3 | Reset Yourself Once You Arrive